 In autumn 2008 we became the proud owners of 21 acres of prime growing land at Glazebury, near Leigh, just under 14 miles by road from the shop.
-The main aims of buying land were to increase the supply of really local organic veg, increase the security of supply amidst future uncertainties (like rising fuel prices) and to expand our model of how to feed an urban population in the most sustainable way.
+The main aims were to increase the supply of really local organic veg, increase the security of supply amidst future uncertainties (like rising fuel prices) and to expand our model of feeding an urban population in the most sustainable way.

-For the first year and a half we managed the land ourselves, taking on the challenge (on our days off!) of turning a rough hay meadow (picture below in 2008) into something more productive.
-In late 2008, we started the process with the Soil Association of converting the land to organic status.
-We then had to spend a lot of 2009 killing off weeds (by cultivating the soil), but by the end of the year we had planted up most of the land with vetch (a leguminous nitrogen-fixing green manure), whilst keeping generous field margins for wildlife.
+For the first year and a half we managed the land ourselves, turning a rough hay meadow into something more productive.
+In late 2008, we started the process with the Soil Association of converting the land to organic status, and started planting up with green manures to improve soil fertility.
+It became fully organic in 2010.

 The same year, a 10 year tenancy was signed with Moss Brook Growers,a new co-operative set up by two Unicorners – Stuart & Rob, who took on the challenge of establishing a brand new thriving vegetable farm.

 It has certainly been a challenge.
 In 2012 they were hit with one of the worst growing seasons in living memory, with the relentless rain causing devastation for even the most established farmers.
 They’ve also suffered disruption and long-term damage to the soil structure on part of the land by the laying of a huge water main by United Utilities.
 And they’ve produced 4 children between them in 3 years, not a bad yield!